 Here’s a small tip though, while measuring your productivity is important, at no point should it go beyond what is necessary.
 An increase in your business productivity should not have any consequences in the level of freedom that your employees get.

-18. Create a code of conduct:
+18. Create a code of conduct

 Working completely remotely is a new thing for most of us.
 There are bound to be misunderstandings because everything is new.
 With cultural differences and a lot of diversity in the average office, things are bound to happen.
-To stay away from unnecessary conflicts in your remote employee engagement program, you should create a code of conduct based on which the employees should work together.
+To stay away from unnecessary conflicts in your virtual employee engagement program, you should create a code of conduct based on which the employees should work together.

 19. Take virtual coffee breaks